Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Preliminaries and problem formulation

 where the $\nh - \nd$ components of $\bff(\bfV\tilde{\bfx}(\bfxi); \bfxi)$ that are different from the interpolation points $p_1, \dots, p_{\nd}$ are approximated via empirical interpolation.
-Thus, the \rpod-\deim-Galerkin reduced system \eqref{eq:MOR:ROMDEIM} requires evaluating the nonlinear function $\bff$ at only $\nd$ components, which typically leads to significant speedups compared to the \rpod-Galerkin reduced system \eqref{eq:MOR:ROMMu} that requires evaluating the function $\bff$ at all $\nh$ components.
+Thus, the reduced model \cref{eq:MOR:ROMDEIM} requires evaluating the nonlinear function $\bff$ at only $\nd$ components, which typically leads to significant speedups compared to the \rpod-Galerkin reduced model \cref{eq:MOR:ROMMu} that requires evaluating the function $\bff$ at all $\nh$ components.